PhD

 Isolated microgrid design with high renewable energy penetration with a reliability objective

-supported on February 02, 2022 by Maël RIOU
+supported on February 02, 2022 by Maël Riou

 Off-grid electrical systems are a promising solution to power remote areas, where the lack of electricity access represents a barrier to development.
 This thesis focuses on isolated microgrids, which are small electrical systems designed to power regions that lack a connection to the main electricity grid.
 These microgrids, comprising photovoltaic arrays, diesel generators and storage systems are more fragile, and users can experience frequent interruptions if the system is not designed properly.
 Reliability is thus a critical criterion to ensure viable microgrid projects with a real impact on living conditions for the concerned populations.
 A multi-objective optimisation method is therefore proposed to design these microgrids considering three objectives: economical, environmental and reliability.
 The method uses a genetic algorithm to make the configuration of the microgrid evolve towards and optimum and enables visualising trade-offs between all design objectives.
 All microgrid components including generators, power converters, storage systems and control units are modelled on an energetic scale.
 The results have shown that reliability can be optimised with a high level of renewable integration with little extra cost.
 The consideration for component failure has been seen to be beneficial as they impact overall reliability.
 Reliability is often evaluated in the literature solely regarding power adequacy.
 The method was then adapted to enable evolutive sizing of microgrids, which has been observed to improve the overall performance.
 By enabling smaller initial sizing with progressive repowering, the overall long-term cost can be reduced while optimising solicitation on system components.
 A sensibility analysis has enabled identifying the parameters with high impact on optimisation results.
 Load consumption evolution is a main uncertainty, whose impact can be reduced with the proposed evolutive sizing.